Did you hear the news? The FDA has approved an app to monitor blood sugar that does not require finger sticks!

-In just one-hour, obtain an in-depth review of mobile medical devices and apps available on today’s market including the numerous and recently approved FDA mobile medical devices.
+During session, attendees will be able to obtain an in-depth review of mobile medical devices and apps available on today’s market including the numerous and recently approved FDA mobile medical devices.
 A wide variety of healthcare apps will be reviewed from Apple’s iTunes and the Google Playstore.
 This webinar will share examples of how hospitals are developing their own apps in an ongoing endeavor to keep their patient populations healthy.

 The FDA oversees mobile medical devices and medical apps.
 In some cases, the FDA considers medical apps to be medical devices.
 FDA regulations for medical apps have been determined and information on the types of apps that do not qualify for approval will be provided.
 In comparison, Apples’ regulations for mobile medical application developers will be reviewed.